Portions: 12 (aprox.) Calories: 275kcal |

 Ingredients

-- 3 cups freshly-grated coconut
+- 3 cups of freshly-grated coconut

 - ½ teaspoon salt

-- 1 box pastry puff sheets
+- 1 box of pastry puff sheets

 - 2 egg yolks whisked